 Calling all screenies.
 A digital fantasy land has arrived in Onkaparinga and your help is needed.
 There are dinosaur eggs to be found, kittens to be caught, trees to be rescued and aliens to be saved.

-From Saturday 13 April, these fantasy creatures will be hiding in Magical Park, which for the next six months is located at the beautiful Gemmel Tassie Reserve, in McLaren Vale.
+From Saturday 13 April, these fantasy creatures will be hiding in Magical Park, which is located at the beautiful Gemmel Tassie Reserve, in McLaren Vale.

 Ideal for tech-loving children and their families, the virtual reality games encourage children to explore worlds such as Prehistoria, Augmentia and Evergreen, while interacting with the natural environment.
 There are skills to be learned beyond technology, but the main vision is to get children outdoors, physically active, and socialising with other enthusiasts.

 The Healthy Active Lifestyles Onkaparinga (HALO) team has led the initiative with Recreation Services Officer, Gail Burns, saying the new app is “fun and active”.